Keeping an Eye on Your Water – Smart Meters

 If Your Smart Meter Has Detected a Leak

-A leak is determined if the meter records continuous flow through the meter every hour for twenty-four hours.
+A leak is determined if the meter records continuous flow through the meter every quarter hour for twenty-four hours.
 Common causes are sprinkler system leaks, leaking toilets, or a dripping faucet.
 We urge you to check your home for potential problems.

 To Establish If You Have A Leak on Your Service Line